-- 1. provide academic references; - 2. provide a description of proposed scope of research (one page); - 3. submit an official copy of (a) the scores received of a TOEFL examination (if they obtained their master's degree from a university in a non-English speaking area) and/or (b) (for applicants without a local degree) the scores received of a (general) GRE examination.
+- 1. provide academic references; - 2. provide a description of proposed scope of research (one page); - 3. submit an official copy of (a) the scores received in TOEFL (if they obtained their master's degree from a university in a non-English speaking area) and/or (b) the scores received in GRE General Test (for applicants without a local degree).
 The scores for both the TOEFL and GRE must be from examinations taken within the two years immediately preceding the date of the application; - submit proof of research capability in the form of samples of publications or papers, if they so desire; - 5. sit for an oral interview (for Hong Kong applicants only); - 6. fulfil any other requirements deemed necessary.